Nancy Crow quilt art classes

 2-3 yards each of:

-• SOLID OPAQUE COLORS (wide range in light, medium light, medium, medium dark, dark values so you can be free to work) - reds, pinks, blues, teals, greens, limes, violets, browns, yellows, golds, red- oranges, oranges, purples, maroons, turquoises, rusts, etc.
+• SOLID OPAQUE COLORS (wide range in light, medium light, medium, medium dark, dark values so you can be free to work) - reds, pinks, blues, teals, greens, limes, violets, browns, yellows, golds, oranges, purples, maroons, turquoises, rusts, etc.

-• OFF-WHITES (warm white, cold white, cream) and FLATS
+• OFF-WHITES (warm white, cold white, cream)

 • We will use everything listed above so do not decide to leave anything out.